matz3/dotfiles/README.md

 ## Topics

 Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
+If you're adding a new area to your forked dotfiles — say, "Go" — you can simply add a `go` directory and put files in there.
 Anything with an extension of `.zsh` is meant to be included from your [`.zshrc`](./zsh/zshrc.symlink).
 Anything with an extension of `.sh` is meant to be called from other scripts (e.g. within the [`bin`](./bin/) folder) or just executed manually.
 Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run [`bootstrap.sh`](./bootstrap.sh).